-Sergeant Gary B. Beikirch is a Vietnam veteran and Medal of Honor Recipient, during the Vietnam War he served as a combat medic.
-During a battle at Dak Seang Camp Beikirch in the midst of Defending the camp ran into open fire to save a wounded soldier caught in the open.
-Despite a shrapnel wound he sustained rescuing the soldier he continued to perform medial operations on wounded soldiers, receiving more shrapnel wounds and getting shot in the stomach.
-After the war Beikirch had serval changes in his life that eventually lead to being a pastor, pursuing higher education and eventually becoming a counselor in his home city of Rochester NY at Greece Arcadia Middle School.
+Sergeant Gary B. Beikirch was a Vietnam veteran and Medal of Honor recipient who served as a combat medic.
+During a battle at Camp Dak Seang, Beikirch, in the midst of defending the camp, ran into open fire to save a wounded soldier caught in the open.
+Despite a shrapnel wound he sustained rescuing the soldier, he continued to perform medical operations on wounded soldiers, receiving more shrapnel wounds and getting shot in the stomach.
+For his heroism during this battle, Beikirch received our nation's highest military honor, the Medal of Honor.

 Pictured above Sargent Gary Beikirch, wife Lolly Beikirch, and much of his extended family

 Located near the corner of Highland and South Avenues, the Lilac Arches features interesting architectural form, a brick patio and benches.
 This site is available for rent for small receptions and weddings.
 For information and reservations please call 585 753-PARK (7275) or go to our Online Weddings Reservation System.